qtrinh/qpipeline/INSTALLATION.md

 ```
 If you see the following, then you have successuflly compiled **_qpipeline_**
 ```
-A collection of utils for Next Gen Sequencing (NGS) data.
+An annotation and collection of utils for Next Gen Sequencing (NGS) data.

 Usage:
         qpipeline txt